oddlyfun/docket_discord_howtouse/README.md

 If you already marked a cube, pressing **Want to Play** again will let you remove your interest.

-## Add Cube Button

-The docket message also includes an **Add Cube** button.
-This opens a form where you can enter:

-- Cube name or CubeCobra ID
-- Optional notes

-This is the button version of `!add`.

 ## Generating A Sample Pack

 Use `!pack` with a CubeCobra ID or short ID and a pack size: